klovric/scdrm/README.md

 Author
 -----------------------------------------
-Currently working as Linux architect @ IBM Croatia.
+Currently working as Linux IT architect @IBM systems.

 You can contact me at kresimir.lovric@ibm.com
 Linkedin or Github.